sinshen/ApeX-dqn/README.md

 ## To do

-Something wrong in Prioritised Experience Replay, but it doesn't matter the convergence of this algorithm.
+Something wrong in Prioritised Experience Replay （shared memory）, but it doesn't matter the convergence of this algorithm.

 Since I can't run it with 360 actors, so I don't know if it can perform so good as the paper said